 Obtain a Vietnam Police Check (Criminal Record) in 2026

 A Vietnam Police Check Certificate, or criminal record, is often required when foreigners apply for a work permit in Vietnam, or for employment or immigration in other countries.
-Here are the details of the required documents, procedures, and costs for obtaining a police check certificate in Vietnam as a foreigner as of May 2026.
+Here are the details of the required documents, procedures, and costs for obtaining a police check certificate in Vietnam as a foreigner, effective from 1 July 2026 onwards.

 Important note: Starting 1st March 2025, the authority to issue Vietnam police check certificates was officially transferred from the Ministry of Justice to the Ministry of Public Security.
 Accordingly, any guidance or procedures referring to applications submitted through the Department of Justice or the National Center for Judicial Records of Vietnam are now outdated and no longer applicable.